SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 Data Driven Testing
 --------------------
-Data Driven Testing provides capabilities of testing application under tests using varying data sets.
-These data sets can be read from external files i.e. csv file, data base or plane excel sheet etc. Data driven testing is a favourite of test automation as test data expansion does not require any code change.
+Data Driven Testing refers to using the same test (or tests) multiple times with varying data.
+These data sets are often from external files i.e. .csv file, text file, or perhaps loaded from a database.
+Data driven testing is a commonly used test automation technique used to validate an application against many varying input.
+When the test is designed for varying data, the input data can expand, essentially creating additional tests, without requiring changes to the test code.

 **In Python:**